Atrial Fibrillation Surgery

 You may need to stop taking certain medicines such as warfarin before your surgery.

-Follow your healthcare provider's instructions about which medicines s should be stopped
+Follow your provider's instructions about which medicines should be stopped and when.

 You may need some routine tests before the procedure to assess your health before

 Echocardiogram (echo), to assess heart structure and function

 If needed, someone may shave your skin above the area of the surgery.
 About 1 hour

 before the procedure, someone may give you medicines to help you relax.

 Talk with your healthcare provider about what to expect about your Maze procedure.

 Below is a general description of the traditional Maze surgery.
 But your healthcare